ZupIT/beagle-docs/content/en/android/tutorials/adding-beagle-to-a-part-of-a-native-screen/adding-a-declarative-beagle-component.md

 ---
 title: Adding a local declarative component into a Android Screen
 weight: 230
 description: >-
-  This section describes how to add a Beagle Declarative component into a native screen
+  This section describes how to add a Beagle Declarative component into a native screen.
 ---

 ---
+To create a native screen on Android, follow the next steps:

 ## Step 1: Create a native screen

-To create a native screen on Android and create a new Activity.
-Here the `MainActivity` will be used as a template:
+Create a new Activity.
+Here the `MainActivity` is used as a template:

 ```kotlin